realworldocaml/book/en/inside-the-runtime.md

 of the free list up to that block.

 Next-fit allocation is the default allocation strategy.
-It's quite a cheap allocation mechanism since the same heap chunk can be re-used across allocation requests until it runs out.
+It's quite a cheap allocation mechanism since the same heap chunk can be reused across allocation requests until it runs out.
 This in turn means that there is good memory locality to use CPU caches better.